Characters in Pondus: Bjarne

 Bjarne is the Pondus household family dog, of unnamed breed, and most likely a mutt blend of several indeterminable races, but at the very least "thought to be dog breeds" or of extraterrestrial origins (as he has no navel/belly button).
 At a veterinarian checkup it was revealed that he had 26 more teeth than normal dogs, of which all seemed to have been thrown into his mouth from a great distance.
 Many of Bjarne's appearances revolve around the tasks of bathing and toenail-clipping, both of which are events Bjarne dreads, and dangerous to the person attempting the task.

 All appearances of this dog confirm the idea that Bjarne is exceptionally unintelligent.
 There is only one known exception, in a comic strip where Pondus wonders about what Bjarne is thinking.
 At the end of the strip, you see Bjarne thinking: "E=mc2".
 In a later strip, he is seen walking right into a tree during a stroll.
-When Pondus and Beate were getting a dog, they actually got 200 NOK (about 30 USD), to take Bjarne home.
+When Pondus and Beate were getting a dog, they actually got 200 NOK (about US$30), to take Bjarne home.
 Bjarne is also "called" Rex by Påsan/Kevin, but that is only to get the hang of the girls.

 One of Kevin`s pastimes is experimenting with Bjarne and various items, once sending him from a cliff in a parachute.
 More recently, Bjarne was attached to a motorized hang-glider, because Kevin wanted to get away from the chore of follow the dog on his regular rounds.
 The contraption worked by remote control, with a limited range.
-Kevin and Pondus watched helplessly as the dog drifted away overseas, being spotted at a Norwegian oil rig, and then over Shetland, before turning up in Washington D.C., where he collided with president Barack Obama during his annual Christmas speech.
+Kevin and Pondus watched helplessly as the dog drifted away overseas, being spotted at a Norwegian oil rig, and then over Shetland, before turning up in Washington, D.C., where he collided with president Barack Obama during his annual Christmas speech.
 The dog was returned by CIA, presumed to be a weird act of terrorism.
 The story was published as a Christmas special, by the way pointing out that Pondus and his family lives in Bergen, or at least in the western parts of Norway.